0xAX/linux-insides/Misc/linux-misc-1.md

 Installing Linux kernel
 --------------------------------------------------------------------------------

-As I already wrote we will consider two ways how to launch new kernel: In the first case we can install and run the new version of the Linux kernel on the real hardware and the second is launch the Linux kernel on a virtual machine.
+As I already wrote we will consider two ways to launch new kernel: in the first case we can install and run the new version of the Linux kernel on the real hardware and the second is launch the Linux kernel on a virtual machine.
 In the previous paragraph we saw how to build the Linux kernel from source code and as a result we have got compressed image:

 ```
 ...